csrohit/stm32-uart/uart-polling/README.md

 ## Project Working

 The application prints time elapsed since boot in interval of 5 seconds.
 Configure serial onitor on host for 9600 baudrate to be able to read and write to blue pill using uart.
+The expected output is displayed in the *Output* section.

 ## Dependencies